ayoayco/blog/_posts/2023-05-28-stopped-tracking-on-my-sites.md

 Back in 2021, I deleted my Facebook account that had thousands of connections, and created a new one just for closest family members and friends.

 Some time before that, I deleted an older Twitter account with hundreds of followers to create a [new one](https://twitter.com/ayoayco) that I wanted to be more focused.
+(My Twitter is now [also deleted](https://social.ayco.io/@ayo/112141341635127049) as of 22nd of March, 2024)

 I've always been in a love-hate relationship with the online presence game... but maybe that's another story.